 When is the payment due?

 For face-to-face lessons, payment for tutoring is due at the end of the month.
 Some clients choose to pay at the end of each lesson instead, which is fine.
-You may use a check or cash.
+You may use a check or cash, or if you prefer, an app like Venmo.
 Please note that I usually do not keep cash for change.

 For online lessons, please pay when you request a lesson.